nigeljohnson73/gStation/README.md

     sudo mv html html_orig
     sudo ln -s /webroot/gStation html
     sudo /etc/init.d/apache2 restart

-Set up MySQL with the correct root account and a user for the application.

-    sudo mysql --user=root < /webroot/gStation/res/install.sql

 Update the user login script so it has a pretty banner and stuff.